mit-crpg/OpenMOC/docs/source/usersguide/input.rst

    custom_polar_quad.setWeights(weights)
    ...

-In order for a user specified quadrature set to be used in solving an MOC problem, it needs to be given to the Solver object.
-Example code on how to assign a polar quadrature set to a Solver and plot the polar quadrature set associated with the Solver is included below.
+In order for a user specified quadrature set to be used in solving an MOC problem, it needs to be given to the ``TrackGenerator`` object.
+Example code on how to assign a polar quadrature set to a ``TrackGenerator`` and plot the polar quadrature set is included below.

 .. code-block:: python